kar42/NPCStateMachineDemo/README.md

 | ![neutralEnemy](https://github.com/kar42/NPCStateMachineDemo/blob/main/DemoSamples/neutralEnemy.gif "neutralEnemy") |

+## TLDR
+The game AI flows in a nested/hierarchical manner:
+- GoalManager picks which Goal is “active” (selected by availability and priority).
+- That Goal picks which Task is “active” (based on calculated priority scores).
+- That Task picks which internal animation State is active (based on customised logic configured for each instance of a task).

+`GoalManager` keeps a linked list of Goal objects (myGoals) in order of increasing priority which is defined generically for characters in the game based on their personality type.

+Each frame, `GoalManager.ProcessGoals()` will:
+- Iterate from the end of the goal list to the front (highest to lowest priority).
+- Call `IsGoalAvailable()` on each provided instance of a `Goal`.
+- Pick the first one that’s “available” as `activeGoal`.
+- Call `ProcessTasks()` on the selected goal.
+- Allow Tasks to continue their selection and sub-processing of necessary states which result in triggering animations and abilities.

+This effectively ensures only one Goal, Task and State is active at any given time - whichever is of highest priority and determined to be available.

 ## Keywords
 `State Machine`, `Goal Driven Autonomy`, `Target Selection`, `Perception System`, `Ability System`, `Combat System`, `Pathfinding`